xformerfhs/filesigner/doc/en/file_format.md

 ### Encoding of binary data

-The public key, the file signatures and the signature of the signature file are binary values that are encoded using the [word-safe Base32 method](https://en.wikipedia.org/wiki/Base32#Word-safe_alphabet).
+The public key, the file signatures and the signature of the signature file are binary values that are encoded similar to the [word-safe Base32 method](https://en.wikipedia.org/wiki/Base32#Word-safe_alphabet).

-In the word-safe Base32 coding, a character represents 5 bits from the binary value.
+In the used Base32 coding, a character represents 5 bits from the binary value.
+The alphabet used is: `3479BCDFGHJLMRQSTVZbcdfghjmrstvz`.
+The `3` stands for `0`, the `z` for `31` and the other characters for the values in between.

 It does not contain any vowels, so that words that have a meaning are not inadvertently created.
+Likewise, there is neither `6` nor `X`or `x` whose repeated stringing together is undesirable.
 It also does not contain any special characters, so that any value coded in this way can be completely marked in an editor with a double click.

 ### File paths